Table of Contents

 Then, there’s living out of a backpack for an extended period: a challenge in itself!
 I’ll share my packing tips for backpacking Southeast Asia including what to bring and what to bin.

 I spent 11 months backpacking Asia between 2015-16, parts solo and parts with friends.
 It was a fun and carefree trip.
 The photos suck but the memories triumph.
-I drank too much, laughed a lot, learnt a lot, took terrible photos, and generally dipped my toes in the surface of Southeast Asia.
+I drank too much, learnt a lot, took terrible photos, and generally dipped my toes into Southeast Asia.

 Then, when I started working remotely, I spent 14 months in Southeast Asia from 2018-19.
 I based between Vietnam, Bali, Thailand and Malaysia, getting to know cities like Hanoi, Hoi An, Ubud, Penang and Chiang Mai.
 Although I had more laptop days than late nights, I slowed down and got to know the locals.